FrankKair/DropSync/README.md

 # DropSync

-A simple Dropbox client to download files and folders.
+A simple Dropbox client to download files and folders for macOS 📦

 ## Installation